mohitkumar-sharma/homehealth-react-front-end/README.md

 | ----------- | ---------------------------------- |
 | react-redux | to setup provider in `app/App.tsx` |
 | redux       | main redux package                 |

+# Release Build

+1. create build of your project by running `yarn build`
+2. Now upload your build content on server